rollup/rollup/docs/05-plugin-development.md

 }
 ```

+During the build, this object represents currently available information about the module.
+Before the [`buildEnd`](guide/en/#buildend) hook, this information may be incomplete as e.g.
+ the `importedIds` are not yet resolved or additional `importers` are discovered.

-This utility function returns `null` if the module id cannot be found.
+Returns `null` if the module id cannot be found.

 #### `this.meta: {rollupVersion: string, watchMode: boolean}`